code-game-project/.github/profile/README.md

 Most games are multiplayer-enabled and don't require much programming knowledge or skill, so everyone can play.
 Of course, this doesn't prevent advanced players from creating insane AIs that play flawlessly.
 That would be awesome!

-Here's a link to the [getting started guide](./getting-started.md).

 ## How does it work?

 Game servers host games with prebuilt game logic.
 They can be accessed via a few HTTP endpoints and a WebSocket endpoint.